zhanglynz/sampling_b/docs/sampling.md

 1. Generate a random number from Uniform(0, 1), say it is $u$.
 1. Each unit in the population owns an interval,  i.e. unit 1 owns interval $(0,\ \pi_1)$; unit 2 owns interval $(\pi_1,\ \sum_{i=1}^2 \pi_i)$; $\cdots$; unit $N$ owns interval $(\sum_{i=1}^{N-1}\pi_i,\ n)$.
 Then, we find the intervals that contain $u$, or $u+1$, $\cdots$, or $u+(n-1)$, and the $n$ units that own these intervals are selected as a sample.

-The following is an R that implement the algorithm.
+The following is an R program that implements the algorithm.

 ```r
 sys_smpling <- function(sel_prob)